dkumar0501/AlgorathmicTradingSimulator/README.md

 # Algorithmic Trading Simulator

 ## Overview
-The Algorithmic Trading Simulator is a project designed to test and evaluate algorithmic trading strategies using simulated real-time price data.
+The Algorithmic Trading Simulator is a project designed to test and evaluate algorithmic trading strategies using simulated real time price data.
 This tool provides insights into strategy performance through comprehensive backtesting and reporting.

 ## Features
 - **Trading Simulator**: Test algorithmic strategies with realistic price simulations.